-As the diagram shows, there are six stages, so let's take a closer look at each stage, and how it might apply to a patron at your venue who is experiencing gambling harm as a result of their problematic gambling behaviour.
+As the diagram shows, there are six stages, so let's take a closer look at each stage, and how it might apply to a patron at your venue who is experiencing gambling harm as a result of their gambling behaviour.

 At pre-contemplation stage, the patron has no intention of changing their gambling behaviour.
-They might even be unaware or deny that their gambling behaviour is problematic.
+They might even be unaware or deny that their gambling behaviour is causing them harm.
 At this stage, they see no point in listening to advice.

-At contemplation stage, the patron is aware that they are experiencing problems with gambling, but they are only thinking about taking action to change.
+At contemplation stage, the patron is aware that they are at risk of gambling harm, but they are only thinking about taking action to change.
 At this stage they are not committed to changing their behaviour.